Simplify it...with a Price Comparison Report

 Most people choose to do a significant amount of comparison research online to see what they can sell their mobile home for.
 Chances are, you’ve already looked around to see what mobile homes are selling for and may even have an idea of what your home may be worth.

-Market Demand – If you are in an area with a high volume of mobile homes on the market, you have a much smaller chance of getting your asking price.
-In most areas in the United States the number of used mobile homes outstrips the market, meaning that there are more sellers than buyers, which means that you might have to reduce your price a great deal to make a sale.
+Market Demand – If you’re in an area with a high volume of mobile homes on the market, you have a much smaller chance of getting your asking price if it’s higher than others in the area.
+In most areas in the United States, the number of used mobile homes outstrips the market, meaning that there are more sellers than buyers, which also means that you might have to reduce your price a great deal to make a sale.
 On the other hand, if there are only a few other sellers, your chances of getting your asking price are much higher.
+Performing the necessary due diligence will limit the chances of under pricing your home.

 The primary benefit of using the retail market is that you can potentially earn more money by getting the full retail price.
 However, it is not guaranteed, and you have to consider the factors that affect the pricing to see your actual profits.